br-schneider/OOAD-FinalProject/README.md

 # OOAD-FinalProject

-### To run the website please click on this link:  https://javafinalproject.herokuapp.com/
+### To run the website please click on this link:  https://javafinalproject.herokuapp.com/ (might take a few seconds to start up)